Ridesharing

 Travel Impacts

-One study estimates the price elasticity of vanpooling at about 1.5, meaning that a 10% reduction in vanpool fares increases ridership by about 15% (York and Fabricatore, 2001).
+Concas, Winters and Wambalaba (2005) find the elasticity of vanpool ridership with respect to fees ranges from -2.6% to -14.8%, so a one dollar decrease (increase) in vanpool fares is associated with a 2.6% to 14.8% increase (decrease) in the predicted odds of choosing vanpool rather than driving alone.
+The same study found that the elasticity of vanpooling with respect to price to be -0.61 to -1.34, meaning that for each 10% increase (decrease) in vanpool price, there is a 6% to 13% decrease (increase) in vanpool choice with respect to auto.
+Another study estimated the price elasticity of vanpooling at about 1.5, meaning that a 10% reduction in vanpool fares increases ridership by about 15% (York and Fabricatore, 2001).
 For example, if vanpool fares that are currently $50 per month are reduced to $40 (a 20% reduction), ridership is likely to increase by about 30% (20% x 1.5).
 Of course, exact impacts will vary depending on the specific market and whether other ridesharing incentives are also provided.
-Evans and Pratt (2005) report lower elasticities.

-Critics argue that rideshare programs are ineffective because, for many years, vehicle occupancy rates declined (Orski, 2001), but their analysis only considered overall trends and ignored the much higher vehicle occupancy rates among employees who have comprehensive rideshare programs, particularly if they include both financial incentives and HOV Priority highway lanes.
+Critics argue that rideshare programs are ineffective because, for many years, vehicle occupancy rates declined (Orski 2001), but their analysis only considered overall trends and ignored the much higher vehicle occupancy rates among employees who have comprehensive rideshare programs, particularly if they include both financial incentives and HOV Priority highway lanes.

 Table 2 Travel Impact Summary